Pain Management With Cannabis Medicine

 What has been established in the scientific literature is that the combination of CBD and THC provides effective pain management for a number of conditions.
 This is because the majority of pain comes from a combination of inflammation and nerve irritation.

 Also, CBD is an antagonist for THC.
 This means that is prevents THC from binding to receptors, resulting in reduction of the psychoactive effects of THC.
-Most clinical studies that use THC to relieve pain, use it in combination with CBD in order to mitigate this.
-Physicians, too, are prescribing 1:1 (CBD:THC) strains so that patients can get good pain relief without crossing the “too high” threshold.
+This is the reason that clinical studies studying pain often use THC in combination with CBD.
+Similarly, many physician recommendations and prescriptions are for 1:1 (CBD:THC) strains.
+Patients feel effective pain relief without getting “high”.

 During clinical trials, researchers were able to use higher THC doses to improve pain management when they included CBD to curb the feelings of intoxication.